M-earnest/diler_dgitial_literacy_course/_sources/index.md

 These pages are currently under construction and will be updated continuously.
 Please visit these pages again in the next few weeks for further information.
 ````

-Hello everyone and welcome to the our course on digital literacy in empirical reserach!
+Hello everyone and welcome to our course on digital literacy in empirical research!

-Within this course we will explore the `concept of digital literacy`, its implications for students and researchers in the context of the academic system progressively shifting it's curriculum and resources into the digital space.
-We'll further explore the ways to apply and expand on existing digital skills to maximize students scientific abilities.
+Within this course we will explore the `concept of digital literacy`, and its implications for students and researchers in the context of the academic system progressively shifting its curriculum and resources into the digital space.
+We'll further explore the ways to apply and expand on existing digital skills to maximize students' scientific abilities.

 ## **Digital literacy in higher education**

 `Digital literacy` has become an essential skill for success in today's technology-driven world.
 It is especially crucial for students who are interested in pursuing `empirical research`.
 Empirical research involves collecting and analyzing data, and it requires a deep understanding of the digital tools and platforms used in data collection and analysis.

 By the end of the course, students will be equipped with the skills and knowledge needed to `navigate and communicate effectively in the academic digital world`.
-They will further be able to critically evaluate the impact of digital technologies and tools on the way we collect, transform and communicate information in the sciences, as well as organize their own projects and manage their scientific output.
+They will further be able to critically evaluate the impact of digital technologies and tools on the way we collect, transform and communicate information in the sciences, as well as organize their projects and manage their scientific output.

 This course is `open` to all students, `regardless of their previous experience` with digital technologies.
-However, it is tailored towards students with little to no prior experience.
-Extra lessons pertaining to more complex skills for e.g. Neuro- or Data-science can be found in the `"resources"` section.
+However, it is tailored toward students with little to no prior experience.
+Extra lessons on more complex skills e.g. Neuro- or Data-science can be found in the `"resources"` section.

+As this course is primarily centered around scientific practice, we will not be dealing with basic topics such as "What is this internet?", "what's a meme?" or "how do I use social media?".
+We will further not dive into the concepts more commonly labeled under "media literacy", such as how to spot fake news, etc..

 As this course is primarily centered around scientific practice, we will not be dealing with basic topics such as "What is this internet?", "what's a meme?" or "how do i use social media?".
 We will further not dive into the concepts more commonly labeled under "media literacy", such as how to spot fake news etc..